Associate Human Resources Officer - P2

 - Administer and provide advice on salary and related benefits, entitlements, on the interpretation and application of policies, regulations and staff rules.

-- Maintaining all Human Resources lists and filing system.
+- Maintaining all Human Resources lists and filing systems.

-- Maintain competency baselines and generic job profiles.
-Assist on talent management initiatives including establishment of career paths and other initiatives to support development and retaining of staff.
+- Assist on talent management initiatives including establishment of career paths and other initiatives to support development and retaining of staff.